retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     </table>
     </div>

-As you can see in this fragment of the dataset, user with id ``219483890`` has 4 events on the website with specific timestamps on ``2019-11-01``.
-If you're ok with the ``simple_shop`` dataset, you can follow the next section.
+In this fragment of the dataset, user ``219483890`` has 4 events with timestamps on the website on ``2019-11-01``.

+If you are OK with the simple_shop dataset, you can proceed to the next section.
 Alternatively, you can create an eventstream by uploading your own dataset.
-In this case, your data must be represented as a csv-table with at least three columns ``user_id``,  ``event``, ``timestamp``.
-Upload  it as a pandas DataFrame and create eventstream as follows:
+It must be represented as a csv-table with at least three columns (``user_id``, ``event``, and ``timestamp``).
+Upload your table as a pandas.DataFrame and create the eventstream as follows:

 .. code-block:: python